mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 #### Switching from pgvector to Milvus Vector DB

 1. Update Docker Compose file: Locate the Docker Compose file for the specific example where you want to switch from PGVector to Milvus.
-Within the   service configuration, update the following environment variables:
+Within the chain server service configuration, update the following environment variables:
     - `APP_VECTORSTORE_NAME`: Change the value to "milvus".
     - `APP_VECTORSTORE_URL`: Update this to the IP address of your Milvus microservice.
 If you're using the provided `docker-compose-vectordb.yaml` file in same system, you can keep the value as `"http://milvus:19530"`.